CSC207-UofT/course-project-aarves/phase2/progress_report.md

 During our refactoring process, we first considered packaging by feature.
 However, this proved to be difficult since there were a lot of files that shared similar attributes.
-We ended up packaging by the layers of clean architecture(enities, use cases, controllers) because it was more efficient (used the crc cards and report from phase 0 for reference), and it can keep us all in check of fulfilling the clean architecture model.
+We ended up packaging by the layers of clean architecture(entities, use cases, controllers) because it was more efficient (used the crc cards and report from phase 0 for reference), and it can keep us all in check of fulfilling the clean architecture model.
 We are currently unsure about how to organize our serializer files(the Interface, AccountSerializer, ReviewSerializer), because it does not cleanly meet any of the actual layers of clean architecture without a violation.